marionlamoureux/ozone_lab/README.md

   - Provides support for existing buckets created in older versions.
   - Default behavior is compatible with the Hadoop File system.

+Here is a quick overview of how Ozone manages its metadata namespace and handles client requests from different workloads based on the bucket type.
+Also, the bucket type concept is architecturally designed in an extensible fashion to support multi-protocols like NFS, CSI, and more in the future.

 ![Ozone-NamespaceManager](./images/Ozone-NamespaceManager.png)
 Within volsh already created, create a bucket with the FSO layout and display the information about the bucket
 ```console